 Grants are offered for research, travel, professional training, and/or language study to be conducted by University of Chicago graduate students.
 If you are requesting funds for travel and/or off-campus research for the academic year 2021-2022, you must provide the Committee with an approved Research Resumption Plan (RRP) prior to receiving the award funds.

 University of Chicago Graduate Student Small Grants

 These grants are for projects that will advance the research agendas and professional training of doctoral students.
 Students may use these awards either alone or in combination with African Language Funds to support independent research and travel related to dissertation fieldwork and language study or, for students who are post-field, to support write up of results.
 Priority will be given to projects that are carried out on the African continent and that are likely to enhance the applicant’s ability to obtain outside funding for dissertation research.
 It is also possible to use small grants for follow-up research or for other initiatives; please confer with faculty members before the deadline in such instances.
 Consistent and committed participation in the African Studies Workshop and proof of satisfactory progress through the relevant doctoral program is required of all awardees.
-Applications should include a one-paragraph summary and justification of the proposed research, a cv, and a budget.
 Awards will not exceed $3,000 and in some cases may be considerably less.
-Applications for the 2020/21 academic year are now closed.

 The Graduate Student Small Grants are made possible by support from the Office of the Provost.